canonical/ubuntu-cloud-docs/docs/google/google-explanation/security-overview.rst

 Ubuntu security features
 ------------------------

 Ubuntu on GCP provides all the security features available on Ubuntu Server.
-A detailed description of these features can be found on the `Ubuntu security page`_ and in our explanation about :doc:`Security in the Ubuntu cloud images <all-clouds:all-clouds-explanation/security-overview>`.
+A detailed description of these features can be found on the `Ubuntu security page`_ and in our explanation about :ref:`Security in the Ubuntu cloud images <all-clouds:security-overview>`.
 For further guidance on usage refer to  Ubuntu server's `Introductory page on security`_.

 GCP security features